 In a graduation ceremony, the student officially leaves Palacký University, taking the academic pledge and receiving a diploma which entitles him or her to use the academic degree.

 Graduation ceremonies take place in the faculty building at the end of June or at the beginning of July for those who have successfully finished their studies* in June and in November for those who finish their studies in August.
 Graduation ceremonies feature university insignia and university officials wearing academic gowns.

 In case that students leave the Czech Republic before the Graduation Ceremony, he/she can claim their diploma which entitles him/her to use an academic degree at the Study Department.
 The Study Department guarantees that this diploma can be ready for graduates within five weeks after his/her successfully completion of studies.
 However, it is important to note that the diploma cannot be sent to students via postal services.

 For more information about the Graduation ceremony and related issues please contact Mrs. Dana Gronychová from the Study Deparment.

 *Student must pass final exams and successfully defend his/her thesis in order to finish successfully his/her studies.

 The first graduation ceremony of IDS students was held in the building of Faculty of Science on 25 August 2016.

 For more information about the scholarships provided by Department of Development Studies, Faculty of Science or Palacký University, please consult the section Scholarships.
 In case of any questions related to the Vavroušek Scholarship, please contact Mr. Schlossarek.
-In case of any questions related to ERASMUS+ scholarships, please contact Ms. Šafaříková.
-In case of any questions related to any other scholarship provided by university or faculty, please contact Ms. Dana Gronychová.
+In case of any questions related to ERASMUS+ scholarships, please contact Ms. Frličková.
+If you have any questions about any other scholarship provided by the university or faculty, please contact Ms. Dana Gronychová.